Find out why teachers and school leaders love PlanBee

 "It’s not the cheapest thing but it relieves my weekends from all those tedious jobs.
 To me, it’s worth every penny.”

 We'd love to hear your stress relief tips to help our community of teachers.
-If we’ve missed out your favourite go-to stress reliever, get in touch with us directly at info@planbee.com and we’ll add your suggestion to the guide!
+If we’ve missed your favourite go-to stress reliever, tell us in the comments below and we’ll add your suggestion to the guide!

-We hope that you found this helpful.
-If you’re struggling to juggle your workload with the demands of weekly lesson planning, take a look at our time-saving cross-curricular topic bundles – big collections of thematically-linked lesson plans plus slides, activities and resources.
+If you’re struggling to juggle your workload with the demands of weekly lesson planning, take a look at our time-saving cross-curricular topic bundles.
+This collection of thematically-linked lesson plans and slides, activities and resources is designed to save you time.

 Leave a comment